 Like a bathroom, your laundry is also classed as a ‘wet area’ so it needs to be waterproofed according to Australian Standard AS3740-201 (Waterproofing of domestic wet areas).
 This includes the walls adjacent to the laundry basin and the floor.

 TIP 8: Practical Laundry Flooring

-You also need to think about a practical flooring choice, which is water-resistant, easy to clean and durable.
+You also need to think about a waterproofed, which is water-resistant, easy to clean and durable.
 We advise against installing solid hardwood or laminate flooring as they are all an impractical choice for a wet area.
 Rather go for tile, which is durable and cost-effective which you can also use behind your benchtop and/or laundry sink/tub.